i05nagai/memorandum/language/english_speaking.md

     * The lecturer says that 'one thousand kilometers of roots' did not make any sense to her.
     * make someone become very upset or mentally ill
     * Sometimes your life situation changes in ways that make certain cultures less desirable
+    * make of
+        * if you ask someone what they make of someone or something, you want to know their opinion about htat peroson or thing
+        * what do you make of this letter?
+        * I don't know what to make of him
+        * Tom could see that McCarron didn't know hwat to make of the information
+        * Have you read Dawson's letter?
+What do you make of it?
 * laggard
     * These companies are often laggards on the technology adoption curve, and their code base is not pretty
     * The companies were split into three groups: top performers, average firms and laggards